cswartzvi/hamilton/docs/concepts/function-modifiers.rst

 Most dataflows require reading or writing data to external sources in some capacity.
 It's a good idea to conduct this step in a node separated from transformations to trace failures more easily.

 Nevertheless, adding one function per read/write becomes tedious and hard to maintain.
-Hamilton provides well-tested implementations for common formats (JSON, CSV, Parquet, etc.) available through ``@load_from`` and ``@save_to`` decorators and materializers (see :doc:`materialization`).
+Apache Hamilton provides well-tested implementations for common formats (JSON, CSV, Parquet, etc.) available through ``@load_from`` and ``@save_to`` decorators and materializers (see :doc:`materialization`).

-More formats are available through Hamilton plugins, and you should be able to add your own custom loader/saver (reach out on `Slack <https://join.slack.com/t/hamilton-opensource/shared_invite/zt-2niepkra8-DGKGf_tTYhXuJWBTXtIs4g>`_ for help!)
+More formats are available through Apache Hamilton plugins, and you should be able to add your own custom loader/saver (reach out on `Slack <https://join.slack.com/t/hamilton-opensource/shared_invite/zt-2niepkra8-DGKGf_tTYhXuJWBTXtIs4g>`_ for help!)

 @load_from
 ~~~~~~~~~~